gregnewman/engaged-omnifocus-plugin/README.md

 # Engaged OmniFocus Plugin

 Inspired by the navigation concept in [Kourosh Dini's book Creating Flow with Omnifocus](https://www.kouroshdini.com/course-books/).
-It is sometimes more effective to have a navigation task that shows up on the Forecast perspective instead of a long list of tasks contained in a project.

-Creates a new Task inside an "Engaged" Project with a link back to the selected Project that triggers the automation.
+It is sometimes more effective to have a navigation task that shows up on the Forecast perspective instead of a long list of individual tasks contained in a project which ultimately results in a long forecast or today perspective.
+This plugin creates a new Task inside an "Engaged" Project with a link back to the selected Project where the automation was triggered.

+## How To Use

+⚠️ *Note:* The plugin expects that a project named "Engaged" exists somewhere in the database.

+Select a project in OmniFocus then choose Engage from the automation dropdown (or add the plugin to your toolbar).
+A new Task is created inside the "Engaged" project.
+Upon completion the plugin navigates to the "Engaged" project which will allow you to set other metadata for the Task.
+I personally will sometimes add a repeat.